 - 3. Click Create Connection.
 The Add Connection page appears. - 4.
 Provide the following information in the Add Connection form. - Connection type: Select type of connection you want to create.
-Currently, IBM Rational Team Concert, IBM OMEGAMON for CICS, and IBM Application Discovery are three types of connections that ADI offers. - Name: Provide a unique name of the connection. - Description: Provide short description of the connection. - Connection URL: Provide the URL address of the location you want to connect to.
+Currently, IBM Rational Team Concert and IBM OMEGAMON for CICS are the two types of connections that ADI offers. - Name: Provide a unique name of the connection. - Description: Provide short description of the connection. - Connection URL: Provide the URL address of the location you want to connect to.
 For IBM Rational Team Concert, you need to provide the address of root service.